Moving main residence

 - Residence permit Intra Corporate Transferee (Directive 2014/66/EU): you stay in another member state of the European Union on the grounds of your residence permit for short term or long term mobility.

-You may stay outside the Netherlands for a maximum of 6 months in a row.
-Or you may stay outside the Netherlands 3 years in a row for a maximum of 4 months.
+You are allowed to stay outside of the Netherlands for either a maximum of 6 months in a row, or for 3 years in a row for a maximum of 4 consecutive months each year.

 Residence permit long term resident-EC

-You are allowed to stay a maximum of up to 12 months in a row outside the EU, or a maximum of up to 6 years in a row outside of the Netherlands.
+You are allowed to stay outside of the EU for a maximum of up to 12 months in a row.
+Or outside of the Netherlands, but within the EU, for a maximum of up to 6 years in a row.